molgenis/molgenis.org/public/develop/intellij.md

 `.molgenis`.
 In it create a folder called `omx`.
 Put a file in there called `molgenis-server.properties` and fill it with the JDBC url and molgenis user credentials for your MySQL molgenis database.
+See [the start documentation](./start.html#server-props) for the contents of this file.

 ## Set the maven home dir in IntelliJ
 * Open Preferences, Build Execution Deployment, Maven